A unique Shelby Europa G.T.250

 Long time readers of www.ponysite.de have already heard about this unique car in my interview from 2002 with Claude Dubois, the Shelby dealer and importer back then in Brussels/Belgium.

 In 1970 he made an agreement with his mate Carroll Shelby to build cars under his licence for sale in Europe.
-The contract was made initially for the modification of 1971/1972 Big body Mustangs, that lead into the sale of 12 Shelby Europa G.T.350/GT500 in 1971 and 2 of them in 1972, but there was also another project ongoing, the Shelby Europa G.T.250.
+The contract was made initially for the modification of 1971/1972 Big body Mustangs, that lead into the sale of at least 9* Shelby Europa G.T.350/GT500 in 1971, but there was also another project ongoing, the Shelby Europa G.T.250.

 I built this engine in my workshop using a stock 289 HP block and a pair of GT40 fully assembled cylinder heads that I received from John Wyer (the boss of FAV in Slough where the GT40 were built).